RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ![Alt text](images/single-obstacle-1.png "Single obstacle 1")

+The start pose must be 5 CR from the obstacle.
+The goal pose must be 5 CR on the opposite side of the obstacle.
 The obstacle in the center of the testing area must have a clearance of 4 times the CR.
-The robot starting position must be 5 times the CR away from the obstacle, and the goal pose must also be 5 times CR on the opposite side.

 | Reached | # collisions | Time | Smoothness |
 | ------- | ------------ | ---- | ---------- |